peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

-The remainder of the two numbers.
+The remainder that would result when an arbitrary-precision integer is divided by another arbitrary-precision integer.

 <b>Exceptions:</b>